JetBrains/create-react-kotlin-app/README.md

 Then open [http://localhost:3000/](http://localhost:3000/) to see your app.<br>
 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

-You **don’t** need to install or configure tools like Kotlin, webpack or the IDE.<br>
-They are preconfigured and hidden so that you can focus on the code.
+Create React Kotlin App will configure Kotlin, webpack, and IntelliJ IDEA so that you can focus on the code instead.

 Just create a project, and you’re good to go.